Special Education Advisory Committee (SEAC)

 Are you a Colorado parent or guardian who has a child with a disability?

-Are you a Colorado administrator, principal, teacher, medical or other service provider who is interested in the family - professional partnership?
+Are you a Colorado administrator, principal, teacher, medical or other service providers who are interested in the family-professional partnership?

 We encourage and invite you to participate in a PEP Conference.